A Complete Guide to Growing Bamboo Plants…

 Replacing plastic products with bamboo replacements allows us to send less plastic to landfill sites and be more environmentally friendly as a society, helping protect the planet for future generations.

-As you will already know from the BAM website, clothing made from bamboo is brilliant for exercising due to the fact it can wick moisture away from the body and it is anti-bacterial, meaning you don’t get that typical ‘gym smell’ when you get home and unload your gym bag.
+As you will already know from the BAM website, clothing made from bamboo is brilliant for exercising due to the fact it can manages moisture away from the body, meaning you don’t get that typical ‘gym smell’ when you get home and unload your gym bag.

 Not only that, but the clothing made from bamboo is so soft and comfortable, it has to be tried to be believed.
 If you know anyone who has BAM clothing, just ask them about it and I bet the first thing they talk about is how comfortable the clothes are!